Order a Dr. Harvey's Trial Bag!

 Lori Carscadden

-Lori Carscadden is a Canine Behaviorist certified in Canine Nutrition with a specialized focus on kidney disease.
+Lori Carscadden is a Canine Behaviorist certified in Canine Nutrition with a specialized focus on kidney health.
 She additionally holds a Masters Degree in Humane Education, as well as, a Bachelor's Degree in Humane Leadership.
 As a lifelong learner, Lori is currently obtaining her doctorate in Human/Canine Connections, also known as Anthrozoology.